notbasketball/TimeCode/README.md

 # TimeCode
-TimeCode, an updating text file that has the current time in 24 hour format.
+TimeCode, an updating text file that has the current time in 24 hour format, all done completely in NodeJS.
 Perfect alternative to Snaz, which currently only works on Windows.
 TimeCode works on any operating system compatible with NodeJS.
 # Download

 To download the source code, make sure you have NodeJS installed on your system. <br /> <br />